 Since 1985, Woods & Woods has protected the rights of injured and disabled people.
 Our experienced lawyers have helped thousands of people nationwide get the compensation they deserve.
 Our law firm partners with other nationwide law firms to fight for drug injury victims.
 We use our combined skills to get clients the money they deserve after drug injuries.

-- Learn about your legal options and what help is available to your family.
+- Learn about your legal options and what litigation or lawsuits against opioid manufacturers are available to your family.

 - Call our Demerol and meperidine overdose injury lawyers and we can discuss your claim at no cost.